circleci/circleci-docs/jekyll/_cci2/gh-bb-integration.md

 * "Request access" if you are not an admin for the organization in question (an admin will have to approve the request) or
 * "Grant access" if you are an admin

-Once access is granted, CircleCI should behave normally again.
+After access is granted, CircleCI should behave normally again.

-### Background information

 GitHub recently added the ability to approve [third party application access on a per-organization level](https://help.github.com/articles/about-third-party-application-restrictions/).
 Before this change, any member of an organization could authorize an application (generating an OAuth token associated with their GitHub user account), and the application could use that OAuth token to act on behalf of the user via the API with whatever permissions were granted during the OAuth flow.